 Sales staff may also be able to track their own progress, which can lead to greater sense of ownership over their roles and performance, and also instill a sense of motivation to do better.

-If you can integrate learning delivery into the sales performance management process through the use of digital tools, not only do you streamline the process for improving performance, but you can build an organisational culture that values upskilling, collaboration, and personal development.
+If you can integrate learning possibilities into the sales performance management process through the use of digital tools, not only do you streamline the process for improving performance, but you can build an organisational culture that values upskilling, collaboration, and personal development.

 You may already be digitising your sales process, but what about your sales performance management process?
 Implementing technology to truly make the most of your sales staff performance can work to make all levels of your organisation more transparent and accessible, data processing more automated, and give the right tools to your staff to be accountable and improving their performance in sales.

 Want to learn more about how to improve your digital transformation?
 Download our e-book: Sales enablement and digitalisation: What could you be doing better?